March 12, 2026 (1mo ago)

 The certificate renews automatically every 90 days.
 One certificate covers every preview subdomain you'll ever create.

 Building a working preview system requires roughly 200-300 lines of webhook handler code plus reverse proxy configuration.
-CircleCI's 2023 report found the median CI pipeline runs 5.6 minutes (CircleCI, 2023), and your preview build will fall in that same range for most applications.
+According to CircleCI's report, the median CI pipeline runs 5.6 minutes, and your preview build will fall in that same range for most applications.

 This Node.js server receives GitHub webhooks and manages the preview lifecycle: